FredHutch/tfcb_2022/lectures/lecture05/README.md

 ## Class materials

-We'll have a tour of the FH computational environment during class.
+I'll give a tour of the FH computational environment during class.

 Here is an outline of the tour: